 Believe me, I am shocked that this latchkey adult is advocating such a path, because it means I may have to consider reading on a regular basis.

 Heather: Patient?
 When has either of us EVER been patient about anything?
 Max’s* grades come out in 28 minutes and I swear the clock is ticking backward like in Ferris Bueller’s Day Off (which I would no longer be able to find deep in cable-land if you cut me off).

 I think I’m starting to develop an eye twitch.

 Paul: There’s likely a 12-step program for that.
 Hopefully after a couple of years, the phantom remote control clicking would subside.
 No doubt there would be initial pain, but we could focus on things like say…oh I don’t know…writing better blog posts.
 Oh, and there is always the potential for improved parenting skills and more quality time with our kids.
 I just threw that last one in for a good laugh.

 Heather: I’m going to have to ponder this one.
-You make excellent points, but I think I feel a panic attack setting in.
+You make excellent points, but I think I feel a panic attack setting in at the idea of cutting the cord.
 I’m going to go watch old episodes of Battlestar Galactica until I feel better.

 *Names of children have been changed to protect against future intrafamily litigation.